gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 for [pip](https://de.wikipedia.org/wiki/Pip_(Python)).

 You can install the client as root (the administrative user), but that might cause problems.
-Therefore, we will install it in a virtual environment.
+Therefore, you will install it in a virtual environment.

 ### macOS